The vocabulary used across the platform UI, the docs and the API. When you see one of these words in your project, this is what it means.

 Webhooks & API

 Webhook subscription — a URL we POST to when a specified event fires.
-Signed with HMAC, retried with exponential backoff.
+Signed with an HMAC of the request body, retried with growing backoff.

 API key — a token your code uses to talk to the API.
 Project-scoped, permission-scoped, revocable.
 Shown once at creation; hashed at rest.

-Scope — the operations an API key is allowed to perform. outbound:trigger, sessions:read, sessions:read:transcript, webhooks:manage, knowledge:manage.
+Scope — the operations an API key is allowed to perform. outbound:trigger, sessions:read, webhooks:read.

 Billing & usage

 Wallet — your tenant's prepaid balance.
-Drawn against by call charges, crawler hours and chat tokens.
+Drawn against by call charges, crawler time, chat tokens and channel events.

 Top-up — moving money into your wallet, manually or by auto-top-up rule.

-Tier — the provider stack a scenario runs on: Economy / Standard / Premium.
+Tier — the provider stack a scenario runs on: Economy / Standard / Premium / Enterprise.
 Sets both the underlying models and the per-call rate.
+Enterprise also includes enterprise-level support and an SLA.

-Overage — minutes of a call beyond the 5-minute soft cap, when a scenario allows it.
+Overage — minutes of a call beyond the 5-minute default cap, when a scenario raises it.
 Charged per minute at the tier rate.

 Usage event — a metered record (call minute, LLM tokens, STT seconds, TTS characters, telephony minute, storage GB-hour, API call, crawler second).
 Used to compute billing and surface per-project usage reports.